 Paragraph 3.7 of the guidance to the Panel from the Welsh Government states that "The legislation does not restrict the Panel to a reactive role".
 It allows the Panel to use its power to make recommendations relating to provisions within local authorities Pay Policy Statements.
-The Panel has considered this in the context of it resources and has decided that these limit the time that could be applied to this open power.
-So it will examine changes from year to year of the salaries of Chief Executives and Chief Officers to ensure that these comply with the requirements of the legislation.

-Changes to the salaries of chief officers of principal councils - Panel decisions 2019
+Changes to the salaries of chief officers of principal councils - Panel decisions 2020

-Letters issued to the Local Authorities notifying them of the Panel decision can be found on the Panel's website https://gov.wales/independent-remuneration-panel-wales
+Letters issued to the Local Authorities notifying them of the Panel decision can be found on the Panel website.